corelight/community-id-spec/README.md

   and may become configurable in a later version.

-- The resulting flow ID includes a version number to make the underlying community ID implementation explicit.
+- The resulting flow ID includes a version number to make the underlying Community ID implementation explicit.
 This allows users to ensure they're comparing apples to apples while supporting future changes to the algorithm.
 For example, when one monitor's version of the ID incorporates VLAN IDs but another's does not, hash value